jkaplon/webhooks.kaplon.us/README.md

 Initially this project used Ruby, Sinatra, and Thin.
 I decided to port it over to node.js after struggling to get my Ruby project into a Docker container.
-My other side-projects all use node.js, so it was more familiar ground to me.
+My other side-projects all use node.js, so it was a more familiar environment.